- by Gordon

 Being located at the very toe end of Cornwall, less than 2 miles from Land’s End, Sennen picks up as much swell as any North Coast beach.
 It is also more likely to pick up Southerly swells wrapping around.
-As a rule it is always bigger towards the northern end of the beach (North Rocks), often considerably.
-At a higher tide this can provide a good shorebreak.
+As a rule, it is always bigger towards the northern end of the beach (North Rocks), often considerably.
+At a higher tide, this can provide a good shore break.
 There are usually a couple of good peaks in the middle of the beach off the valley but these are very much dependent on the state of the banks.

-Overall, Sennen is often a safe bet as its crecsent shape can cope with winds from due east to south westerly.
+Overall, Sennen Cove Beach is often a safe bet as its crescent shape can cope with winds from due east to south westerly.
 The fact that it’s usually twice as big at the northern end means it never really gets maxed out.
 These factors make it a wave suitable for all standards – it’s also a good learners beach as the waves are often not very steep (plus there is board hire on the beach).
 Can be busy in the summer

-Seasonal dog ban, Easter to October
+- Seasonal dog ban, Easter to October

-Surf rescue equipment
+- Surf rescue equipment

-Shop or cafe nearby
+- Shop or cafe nearby